 Our direct work has included key partnerships with a variety of bodies including: the Royal Hospital for Sick Children (Yorkhill, Glasgow), Gartnavel General Hospital (Glasgow) and the Family Centre in Ayr.
 Our current projects include:

-Department of Child and Family Psychology - Royal Hospital for Sick Children, Glasgow
+Department of Child and Family Psychiatry - Royal Hospital for Sick Children, Glasgow

 The Arts Therapies have a vibrant and well established presence in this unit, with 1:1 and group Art Therapy sessions available.
 Both sessions are well integrated into the ward programme, with comprehensive notes from the sessions going to weekly team meetings.

 Art Therapy gives children an alternative mode of expression with which to communicate.
 The feedback from Creative Therapies contribution is well valued in team meetings as it offers a deeper understanding of the child.